varshan-4068/Neovim-Setup/README.md

 If you find anything that needs some improvement, feel free to create a Pull Request.

 If you come across an issue, first use `:checkhealth` command provided by `nvim` to solve it yourself.
-Please read carefully the messages provided by health check.
+Please read carefully the messages provided by checkhealth.

 If you still have an issue, [open a new issue](https://github.com/varshan-4068/Neovim-Setup/issues).